Computational Indistinguishability between Quantum States and Its Cryptographic Application: Introduction

-Roughly, there are two categories of worst-case/average-case reductions discussed in the past literature.
-The first category is a strong reduction, which transforms an arbitrary instance of length $n$ to a random instance of the same length or length polynomial in $n$.
-In this strong sense, Ajtai \cite{Ajt96} found a remarkable connection between average-case hardness and worst-case hardness of certain variants of the shortest vector problem (SVP).
-He gave an efficient reduction from the problem of approximating the shortest vector in a given $n$-dimensional lattice in the worst case to the approximation problem of the shortest vector in a random lattice over a certain class of lattices with a large polynomial approximation factor.
-Later, Micciancio and Regev \cite{MR04} gave the average-case/worst-case connection factor of approximately $n$ for approximating SVP (see \cite{BT03} and references therein for general worst-case/average-case reductions).
+In the literature, there are two major categories of worst-case/average-case reductions.
+The first category involves a {\em strong reduction}, which transforms an arbitrary instance of length $n$ to a random instance of the same length $n$ or rather length polynomial in $n$.
+With this strong reduction, Ajtai \cite{Ajt96} found a remarkable connection between average-case hardness and worst-case hardness of certain variants of the so-called shortest vector problem (SVP).
+He gave an efficient reduction from a problem of approximating the shortest vector of a given $n$-dimensional lattice in the worst case to another problem of approximating the shortest vector of a random lattice within a larger approximation factor.
+Later, Micciancio and Regev \cite{MR07} established a much better average-case/worst-case connection with respect to the approximation of SVP.

-The second category is a weak reduction of Tompa and Woll \cite{TW87}, where the reduction is randomized only over a part of its instances.
-A typical example is DLP, which can be randomly reduced to itself by a reduction that maps instances to not all instances of the same length but rather to all instances of the same underlying group.
-Nonetheless, unknown is an efficient reduction from DLP with the worst-case prime to DLP with a random prime.
-Note that Shor's algorithm \cite{Sho97} efficiently solves DLP and the inverting problem of the RSA function with worst-case/average-case reductions of the second category.
-The graph isomorphism problem (GI) and GA---well-known graph-theoretical problems---also enjoy such reductions of the second category \cite{TW87} although there is no known cryptosystem whose security relies on their hardness.
+Unlike the first one, the second category is represented by a {\em weak reduction} of Tompa and Woll \cite{TW87}, where the reduction is randomized only over a certain portion of all the instances.
+A typical example is DLP, which can be randomly reduced to itself by a reduction that maps instances not to all instances of the same length but rather to all instances of the same underlying group.
+Concerning DLP, it is not known whether an efficient reduction exists from DLP with the worst-case prime to DLP with a random prime.
+By Shor's algorithm \cite{Sho97}, we can efficiently solve DLP as well as the inverting problem of the RSA function, which have worst-case/average-case reductions of the second category.
+The graph isomorphism problem (GI) and the aforementioned GA---well-known graph-theoretical problems---also satisfy weak worst-case/average-case reductions \cite{TW87} although there is no known cryptosystem whose security relies on their hardness.
+See \cite{BT06} and references therein for more information on worst-case/average-case reductions.